AntonioVoetschCortes/AntonioVoetschCortes.github.io/Me-As-A-Pedagogue.md

 **Results:**
 The interruptions indicated that the learning environment was not perfectly focused initially.
 However, I handled the situation by addressing disruptive behavior and maintaining a positive attitude.
 Despite the disruptions, I led the quiz enthusiastically, ensuring students remained engaged and the environment conducive to learning.
 The following feedback received from my supervisor on this lesson confirms my ability to address disruptive behaviour and maintain the focus on the lesson:

+**Picture 29: Screenshot of feedback on OTA form from my supervisor at Vathorst College, Mijke Lambooij, on adressing disruptive behavior and keeping the focus:**
 ![Screenshot (430)](https://github.com/user-attachments/assets/5ebde791-4c83-4891-98f5-4fb881876ab3)